rust-project-primer/book/src/development-environment/index.md

 - **Code editor**: with support for Rust through syntax highlighting and ideally integration with `rust-analyzer`.

-This section outlines how you can setup your environment to be able to write Rust productively, by showing you ways to get a Rust toolchain installed and by examining some popular code editors used by the Rust community.
+This section outlines how you can set up your environment to be able to write Rust productively, by showing you ways to get a Rust toolchain installed and by examining some popular code editors used by the Rust community.